Cloud-Architekt/cloud-architekt.github.io/_posts/2020-07-02-azure-ad-sspr-deployment-considerations.md

 Unfortunately the initial access to the use this portal can not be restricted or protected by any further advanced options.

-/Note: In my opinion it would be a helpful to give admins the option to restrict access by conditions such as trusted location or registered devices.
-It seems there are no built-in security options which also prevents access from risky or anonymous IP address./
+_Note: In my opinion it would be a helpful to give admins the option to restrict access by conditions such as trusted location or registered devices.
+It seems there are no built-in security options which also prevents access from risky or anonymous IP address._

 An overview of all authentication methods of the users is visible as part of the next step: